 This is a red light for you to stop whatever you are doing and simply procrastinate.

 Depending on how long you have until your deadline, you may take a shower, go for a run, meditate, do the housework, or simply stare through the window into the sky.
 Pick an activity that will let your thoughts run in various directions and let your sub-consciousness refactor itself.
 Later, you will approach the problem with fresh perspective as if it was not you who got stuck in the first place.
 Chances are the solution will present itself.
+However, if you really start to procrastinate please start to use some of remote employee time tracking tools such as Workpuls.

 However, keep in mind that by saying procrastination, I do not mean anything that is not work.
 Attention-consuming activities like watching movies, hanging out with friends, or “Netflix and chill” probably will not help you solve the problem, as they will certainly make you more tired, and it will take even more time and focus to get back into the matter of the problem.
 The best choice, after, of course, good ol’ sleep, are actions that make you physically active and mentally calm at the same time.